srmainwaring/curio/README.md

 ### `curio_gazebo`

-This package contains launch files for spawning the robot model into a Gazebo simulation.
+This package contains launch files for spawning the robot model into a Gazebo simulation:

-To spawn the robot into a Gazebo simulation run:

 ```bash
 roslaunch curio_gazebo curio_empty_world.launch
 ```

-The robot should appear in an empty world along with a `rqt_robot_steering` widget.
+The robot should appear in an empty world, with a `rqt_robot_steering` widget in a separate window.

 You can simultaneously view the rover in `rviz` with: